nbaglivo/observability_talk/PITCHME.md

-@title[control_teory]

-### Observability.

-In control theory, **observability** is a measure of how well internal states of a system can be inferred from knowledge of its external outputs.

----

 @title[fool]

 ### You fool.

-The impact of the assumption that once the code ran, it will work forever is the unawareness of unexpected behaviour.
+Assume that once the code ran, it will work forever is the **unawareness of unexpected behaviour**.

 ---